DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Experiments

-\textbf{Comparing the assignments generated by \textsc{Placeto} and \textsc{Doppler-sys} (Q4).} Figure \ref{placements} compares the assignments produced by \textsc{Doppler-sys} and \textsc{Placeto} for the \textsc{Fffn} dataflow graph.
-We observe that \textsc{Doppler} outperforms \textsc{Placeto} by minimizing GPU communications, resulting in a significant reduction in execution time.
-By further profiling how the assignments are scheduled in the system (see Appendix \ref{system-implementation} for details), we can pinpoint specific advantages of our solution. \textsc{Doppler} schedules often enable overlapping communication and computation across GPUs, minimizing stalling and maximizing GPU utilization.
-These results demonstrate that our \emph{dual policy} can be trained to maximize the benefits of a WC system.
-More device assignment visualizations and analyses can be found in Appendix \ref{more-assignment-analysis-and-visualization}.
+\textbf{Visualizing \textsc{Doppler-sys}'s assignments (Q4).} \cref{doppler-ffnn-assign-vis} shows the assignments produced by \textsc{Doppler-sys} for the \textsc{Ffnn} dataflow graph, which achieves both GPU load balancing and communication minimization along the critical path.
+By further profiling how the assignments are scheduled in the system (see Appendix \ref{system-implementation}), we find that \textsc{Doppler}'s assignments often enable overlapping communication and computation across GPUs, minimizing stalling and maximizing utilization.
+We provide additional studies in Appendix \ref{more-assignment-analysis-and-visualization}, including detailed assignment visualizations, GPU profiling results, and analyses of the node-selection order generated by \textsc{SEL}.

-\textbf{Doppler's transfer ability to new graphs (Q5).} We conduct a transfer learning study by applying simple architectures (\textsc{Ffnn} and \textsc{ChainMM}), to Llama-structured graphs.
-After 2K episodes of fine-tuning on the target model, \textsc{Doppler} adapts to the new architectures and outperforms all baselines in most cases.
-After 4K episodes of fine-tuning (less than half of the episodes in the original setups), \textsc{Doppler} finds assignments comparable to those obtained from full training on the target models.
+\textbf{\textsc{Doppler}'s transfer ability across graphs and architectures (Q5).} We evaluate transfer learning (1) from simple graph (\textsc{FFNN}, \textsc{ChainMM}) to Llama-structured graphs on the same hardware in \cref{transfer-learning} and (2) across hardware architectures for the same graph.
+With 2K fine-tuning episodes, \textsc{Doppler} adapts to new architectures and outperforms baselines.
+With 4K episodes (less than half of the original training), it finds assignments comparable to full target training.
+In our hardware adaptability experiments, we train a policy for the \textsc{FFNN} graph with four P100 GPUs and transfer it to eight V100 GPUs.
+The zero-shot setting yields 82.7\% of communication intra-GPU, 6.7\% within the same GPU group (with all-to-all NVLink), and 10.6\% across GPUs without direct NVLink.
+After 2K episodes, the policy improves assignments to 94.7\% ($\uparrow 12.0\%$) intra-GPU, 1.9\% ($\downarrow 4.8\%$) within NVLink groups, and only 3.4\% ($\downarrow 7.2\%$) across GPUs without NVLink (detailed results in Appendix \ref{transfer-ability-across-hardware-devices}), which justifies performance improvement.

+\textbf{\textsc{Doppler} training and inference scalability (Q6).} We analyze \textsc{Doppler}’s scalability in both training and inference time for dataflow graphs with increasing size in \cref{inference-training-scalability}.
+The figure shows that \textsc{Doppler} scales linearly with the size of graphs and achieves the lowest training and inference times, compared to RL-based baselines such as \textsc{GDP}.
+In terms of performance for much larger dataflow graphs, they are not substantially more complex than our experiment setups, as modern large-scale training and inference rely heavily on data parallelism \citep{li2020pytorch} and pipelining \citep{narayanan2021efficient}.
+More discussions are provided in Appendix \ref{appendix:discuss_scaling_to_large_graph}.